top of page

 Vertov's "Persistence of Vision" and Documentary Techniques

 Dziga Vertov's approach to editing was grounded in the concept of persistence of vision, the phenomenon where the human eye retains an image for a short time after it disappears.
 Vertov used this principle to arrange shots to influence the viewer's emotional and intellectual response.
 In his 1922 manifesto, Vertov explained that he was "Kino-eye," a creator who shaped the film's narrative by carefully selecting and arranging images.
-His film A Man with a Movie Camera is a prime example of this technique, where he used fast and slow motion, jump cuts, and other techniques to capture the rhythm of daily life in a city.
+His film A Man with a Movie Camera is a prime example of this approach, in which he used fast and slow motion, jump cuts, and other techniques to capture the rhythm of daily life in a city.
 Vertov's documentary style was unique for its time, as it aimed to present reality without staging or rehearsing the scenes.

 Legacy of Eisenstein and Vertov in Modern Editing